lantua/CommonCoding/Sources/LNTBinaryCoding/Format.md

 ### Equisized Case

-This is valid if all items have the same size, and the container contains at least one item.
-If there are more space than needed, last item will be followed by `0x00`.
+This is valid if every item has the same size.

 ```
 *---------------------*--------------------------------*